 Cleanliness is of utmost importance.
 In cheese making, you are trying to provide the optimum growing conditions for particular bacteria.
 Take care to prevent the growth of wrong bacteria.
 Wash your hands before performing any steps in the cheese making process.
 Sterilize your equipment before beginning.

 I keep a gallon jug of dilute bleach (1/4 c bleach per 1 gal water) to rinse all my cheese making equipment.
 Before beginning, I rinse the pot, lid, thermometer, stirring spoon, knife (before cutting the curd) anything which will come into contact with the milk.
 Once rinsed with the bleach solution, I then rinse with water.
 Bleach residue left behind will kill the enzymes necessary for coagulation.
 So, even though my bleach solution is dilute, I rinse it with water just to be safe.

-If I could only have one cheese making book, it would be the one I purchased from my affiliate partner, Home Cheese Making: Recipes for 75 Delicious Cheeses by Ricki Carroll.
+If I could only have one cheese making book, besides my own Simple Cheesemaking, it would be the one I purchased from my affiliate partner, Home Cheese Making: Recipes for 75 Delicious Cheeses by Ricki Carroll.

 Another very good book, also available from my affiliate, is Making Artisan Cheese by Tim Smith which gives other recipes and techniques.